How time tracker Traqq helps to protect EU workers’ rights [Work time directive]

 And it’s this approach to productivity that the EU wants to safeguard, along with fair and just working conditions.
 Study after study has shown that long working hours are not good for your health.
 If you’re spending 10 hours or more in the office, you have almost zero time for looking after your health and well-being.
 And this is highly likely to increase stress and depression, not to mention burnout.
 Long office hours also mean that your nutrition probably isn’t the best either, with take-out and frozen meals being the convenient option.

 So how can time tracking software help businesses comply with the Directive?
-Aren’t time tracking apps like being watched by Big Brother?
+Isn’t using a free Mac time tracker similar to being watched by Big Brother?
 How can you convince your staff that it’s not spying software that’s being installed on their machines?
 Isn’t the next step the erosion of all our rights to privacy?

 Take an app like Traqq.
 Traqq has built-in safeguards to protect your employees’ privacy, so you don’t have to worry that your workplace will end up like an episode of Black Mirror (which usually never ends well).
 So let’s break it down so you — and your staff — can rest assured that your employee monitoring software uses ethical time tracking.
 And especially since the COVID-19 pandemic, time tracking apps can and should be factored into your remote work toolkit, where offices were closed and employees worked off-site.